donn/TrixKit/Readme.md

 ```

 # Requirements
 Swift 4.2.
 Tested on macOS.
-Should theoretically be functional with other versions of Swift, however, I avoided all macOS-only code.
+Should theoretically be functional with other versions of Swift, however, as I avoided all macOS-only code.

-## Installing
 ### macOS
 Swift 4.2 is available with Xcode 10.

+# Installation
+Short version if you're into curling scripts without reading them: `curl https://raw.githubusercontent.com/donn/TrixKit/master/download | sh`.

+This will clone the repository, build TrixKit, copy a short script named trix to your user's `bin` folder, then delete the clone.

+To uninstall TrixKit, just invoke `trix uninstall` in the terminal.

-# Usage
+# Usage in the Terminal
 ## macOS
-Run `./install`.
-This will build and install TrixKit for your user and allow you to run it in the Terminal by writing trix, where it will run the Swift REPL for you.
-(You still have to `import TrixKit` though.)
+Run `trix`, then type `import TrixKit` then press return.
+You're ready to go.

+Still figuring out how to use it in Playgrounds.
+Why is it so messy?

 # License
 Apache 2.0.
 Check 'License'.